linhnt31/linhnt31.github.io/_pages/research/supervised_ml.md

     4.2.
 [Regularization](#regular)

-> It has been a while since I started to learn fundmentals of Machine Learning.
+> It has been a while since I started to learn fundamentals of Machine Learning.
 In this post, I will re-study and take some note of useful concepts, formulas, and practical tips related to ***supervised learning*** to reduce the searching time in the future.

 ## Supervised Learning